OrbitalEnterprises/evekit-sync/esi_porting_notes.md

 *N/A* | contractID | extra\_info -> contract_id | New field in ESI.
 *N/A* | systemID | extra\_info -> system_id | New field in ESI.
 *N/A* | planetID | extra\_info -> planet_id | New field in ESI.

+#### Historic Conversion Notes
+* `argID1` in historic data is now separated into the "extra info" fields in the ESI.
+We can convert most historic data by mapping from `refType` as shown [here](https://eveonline-third-party-documentation.readthedocs.io/en/latest/xmlapi/constants.html#reference-type).
+We'll perform this conversion on historic data over time.

 ### WalletTransaction